Discover more from Walking in the Light

 I enjoy my morning cup of coffee, maybe more than I should.
 By that, I mean that it is important to me, possibly beyond its true value.
 I still love it, however, and consider it a faithful friend.
 No matter how yesterday ended or today has begun, it is always there waiting for me.
 It warms me, starts my engine, and the routine is reassuring.
 Regardless of how the world changed overnight, my coffee remains the same.
 It is a point of stability in a crazy time.

-There is never a bad time for a good cuppa Joe, but my favorite time is in the early morning as I settle in to study God’s Word and commune with Him.
+There is never a bad time for a good cuppa Joe, but my favorite time is in the early morning as I settle into my favorite chair to study God's Word and commune with Him.
 The moment and brew combine to build a sense of peace and intimacy as I give myself over to the search for truth, mercy, grace, knowledge, wisdom, counsel, and the presence of the Lord in my life.
 Somehow, coffee makes it better.